 “I was on Tarawa.”

 “It’s an island in the Pacific.
 We landed there in 1943.
-I got shot twice, but I killed my share of slant-eyes.
+I got shot twice before it was all over, but I killed my share of slant-eyes.
 Those sons-of-bitches were tough.”

 The battle for Tarawa was fought in late November, part of Operation Galvanic, the invasion of the Gilbert Islands.
-More than 6,000 Japanese and Americans died during the three-day fighting, mostly on and around the 300-acre bird-shaped island of Betio, southwest of Tarawa Atoll.
+More than 6,000 Japanese and American soldiers died during the three-day fighting, mostly on and around the 300-acre bird-shaped island of Betio, southwest of Tarawa Atoll.
 It was the first American offensive in the central Pacific.
 The nearly 5,000 Japanese defenders were well-prepared.
-They fought almost to the last man.
+They fought to the nearly last man.
 It was all over in three days.

 “The island was the most heavily defended atoll that ever would be invaded by Allied forces in the Pacific,” said Joseph Alexander, a Marine amphibious officer who later became an historian.
 One combat correspondent who landed with the fighting forces called it “the toughest battle in Marine Corps history.”

 “It was flat as a pancake” the barfly said.
 “There was nowhere to hide.
-We dug holes in the sand fast as we could.”
+We dug holes in the sand fast as we could, like crabs.”

-“Every place on the island was covered by direct rifle and machine gun fire,” Marine Colonel Merritt Edison said.
+“Every spot on the island was covered by direct rifle and machine gun fire,” Marine Colonel Merritt Edison said.

-“We landed on amphibious tractors,” the man said.
+“We landed on amphibious tractors,” my lanky sidekick said.
 His hair was thin and unkempt.
 His teeth were bad, and his fingernails were yellowish.
-He smoked Lucky Strikes incessantly.
-He wasn’t wearing a wedding ring, but his watch was a Rolex, and his shoes were new soft fancy leather.
+He smoked Lucky Strikes one after the other.
+He wasn’t wearing a wedding ring, but his watch was a Rolex, and his shoes were soft fancy leather.
 He was down but not out.
 He waved towards the bar for his drink to be refreshed.
-“It was one goddamned snafu after another.”
+“It was one goddamned mix-up after another.”